Salvation and Sanctification

 and see many "good" people doing many "good" things.
 Every religion can show

 examples of people doing "good" things for others and generally living a "good"

-life, and this is causing confusion with some in the COG.
+life, and this is causing confusion with some in the Church of God (COG).
 They seemingly can't

 believe that such people could possibly be profane to God or that God does NOT